oneoffcoder/books/sphinx/python-intro/source/function.rst

 Basic function
 --------------

 Your most basic function could just print **Hello, world!**.
-Notice that there are no variables passed to the function (thare are no variables defined inside the parentheses).
-Also, nothing is returned from this function (there is no ``return`` statement).
+Notice that no variables are passed to the function because there is nothing between the parentheses.
+Also, nothing is returned from this function because there is no ``return`` statement.

 .. code-block:: python
    :linenos: